tudor1204/GoogleCloudPlatform/grpc-hc-proxy/README.md

 # gRPC Health-Check Proxy

-`grpc-hc-proxy` is a webserver proxy for [gRPC Health Checking Protocol][https://github.com/grpc/grpc/blob/master/doc/health-checking.md].
+`grpc-hc-proxy` is a webserver proxy for [gRPC Health Checking Protocol](https://github.com/grpc/grpc/blob/master/doc/health-checking.md).

-This utility starts up an HTTP(S_ server which responds back to a client after making an RPC call to a downstream server's gRPC healthcheck endpoint (`/grpc.health.v1.Health/Check`).
+This utility starts up an HTTP(S) server which responds back to a client after making an RPC call to a downstream server's gRPC healthcheck endpoint `/grpc.health.v1.Health/Check`.

 If the healthcheck passes, it responses back to the original http client will be `200`.
 If the gRPC HealthCheck failed, a `503` is returned.
 If the service is not registered, a `404` is returned

 Basically, this is an http proxy for the gRPC healthcheck protocol.

-  `client--->http-->grpc_heatlh_proxy-->gRPC HealthCheck-->gRPC Server`
+  `client-->(http/s or mTLS)-->grpc_heatlh_proxy-->(gRPC HealthCheck with TLS or mTLS)-->gRPC Server`

 This utility uses similar flags, cancellation and timing snippets for the grpc call from [grpc-health-probe](https://github.com/grpc-ecosystem/grpc-health-probe).
-Use that tool as a specific [Liveness and Readiness Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) for Kubernetes.

-This utility can be used in the same cli mode but also as a generic HTTP interface (eg, as httpHealthCheck probe for Cloud Load Balancers that doesn't support gRPC).
+You can use this proxy with [Liveness and Readiness Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) for Kubernetes gRPC apps.

-For more information on the CLI mode without http listener, see the section at the end.
+This utility can also be used in cli mode but also as a generic HTTP interface (eg, as httpHealthCheck probe for Cloud Load Balancers that doesn't support gRPC).

 > This is not an official Google project and is unsupported by Google

 ## gRPC Health Checking Protocol

-The gRPC server must implement the [gRPC Health Checking Protocol v1][https://github.com/grpc/grpc/blob/master/doc/health-checking.md].
+The gRPC server must implement the [gRPC Health Checking Protocol v1](https://github.com/grpc/grpc/blob/master/doc/health-checking.md).
 This means you must register the `Health` service and implement the `rpc Check` that returns a `SERVING` status.

 The [sample](https://github.com/boredabdel/kubernetes-engine-samples/tree/main/grpc-hc-proxy/sample-server) gRPC server included in this repo below for golang implements it at: